matheus-pereira/elric/packages/jest-diff/README.md

 1. **compare** the pair of `Compare` arrays line-by-line using the `diff-sequences` package
 2. **format** the corresponding lines in the pair of `Display` arrays using the `chalk` package

-Jest calls this function to consider lines as common instead of changed if the only difference is indentation.
+elric calls this function to consider lines as common instead of changed if the only difference is indentation.

 You might call this function for case insensitive or Unicode equivalence comparison of lines.